coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## `hostname`

-The `hostname` option defines the system's hostname.
+The `hostname` parameter defines the system's hostname.
 This is the local part of a fully-qualified domain name (i.e. `foo` in `foo.example.com`).

 ```